EmmanuelSnr1/StocXTuneAPI/README 2.md

-# stock-portfolio-management
+# asset-portfolio-management
-Complete backend as a REST API for a stock-market portfolio management application, with proper authentication, login/ logout system, live stock prices, etc.
+Complete backend as a REST API for a asset-market portfolio management application, with proper authentication, login/ logout system, live asset prices, etc.

 Technologies: